 Ailisa / Shutterstock.com

-Kwanzaa was begun in 1966 as a way of celebrating African heritage and focusing on family unity in the U.S. and other nations of the African diaspora.
+Kwanzaa was begun in 1966 as a way of celebrating African heritage and focusing on family unity in the United States and other nations of the African diaspora.
 From Dec.
-26 to the first of the new year celebrants mark Kwanzaa with traditions including feasting and visiting family while embracing seven core principles: unity; self-determination; cooperative economics; collective work and responsibility; purpose; creativity; and faith.
+26 to the first of the new year, celebrants mark Kwanzaa with traditions including feasting and visiting family while embracing seven core principles: unity; self-determination; collective work and responsibility; cooperative economics; purpose; creativity; and faith.
 Crops (often fruits), mats (generally straw), candle holders, corn, unity cups, gifts (usually handmade) and seven candles are among the symbolic items used in celebrations.

 28. Christmas — Poland